How we are getting on with our Stage 1 of our UK Adoption Journey

 Throughout stage 1, we attended 3 more course preparation days (with the group) which covered a very very wide number of topics – from abuse to neglect, from attachment disorders to fostering from adoption.
 It is brutal what is happening to these children – and more and more, we thoroughly believe that this has happened to us for a reason.
 Maybe we are good enough to play a key part in the life of someone who wouldn’t get many other chances otherwise.

-During this stage, we had a variety of background checks, we asked closed friends and family to provide us with references (this part of the system could have been made much easier for everyone as instead of an email, everyone had to do this by post which seems a bit strange – as everything else we do with Adopt Thames Valley is electronic.
+During this stage, we had a variety of background checks, we asked closed friends and family to provide us with references (this part of the system could have been made much easier for everyone as instead of an email, everyone had to do this by post which seems a bit strange – as everything else we do with ATV is electronic.

 We have also started volunteering with our local school.
 It sounded a bit odd when we were told we had to do this – but we are both thoroughly enjoying it and plan to continue doing it after our mandatory 6 sessions.
 I am being read to by Year 6 (and I love it) where as Mr. O is helping with the gardening club.